by Maia Otarashvili*

 Since the 2008 war, experts have concluded that it was the lack of adequate international response over Georgia that inspired Mr. Putin to annex Crimea.
 But Georgia’s trouble with Russia did not end in 2008.
 In March 2015, just a year after Russia annexed Crimea, it signed a treaty of “Alliance and Integration” with the de facto government of South Ossetia in Tskhinvali.
 This treaty essentially meant that Russia intended to annex South Ossetia.
 It was signed in order to “legalize South Ossetia’s integration with Russia.”
 Its clauses go well beyond the matters of military integration, and include the Russian takeover of South Ossetia’s border control, finances, economy, education, healthcare, and social welfare systems.
 Moreover, the agreement removes borders and restrictions on movement of goods and people between Russian and South Ossetian territories.

-Some of the particular clauses of this agreement include South Ossetia’s handing over of all defense matters to Russia, including the defense of South Ossetian borders (Georgia is on the other side of that border).
+Some of the particular clauses of this Treaty of Alliance and Protection include South Ossetia’s handing over of all defense matters to Russia, including the defense of South Ossetia’s borders.
+Georgia is on the other side of that border.
+(The bullet points below represent select clauses of the 15-article treaty.
+The text has been translated from Russian and summarized by the author.
+These are not direct citations).**

-· The Republic of South Ossetia agrees to transfer its responsibilities in the field of customs and customs regulation to the Russian Federation.
-The customs authorities of South Ossetia will become part of the customs authorities of the Russian Federation.
+· The customs authorities of South Ossetia will integrate with the customs authorities of the Russian Federation.

 · The Republic of South Ossetia, with the support of the Russian Federation, shall gradually increase the average wages of employees of state and local government agencies to a level comparable with the level of remuneration of appropriate categories of workers in the North Caucasus Federal District of the Russian Federation.